Oliver-Loeffler/image-registration/README.md

 * Add graphical examples of first order distortions.

-# How does the image-registration correction basically work?
+# How does is work?

 ## Processing steps